symptom-solver/risk-management/risk-management-plan.md

 ## How to perform the risk analysis:

 We´re already certain about the functionality and structure of our application, therefore we can use the FMEA method to perform the risk analysis.
-As our application consists only of a limited number of components, it´s rational to examine each component thouroughly and to think of all the errors that could possibly occur.
+It´s realistical to examine each component individually while being able to think of all the errors that could possibly occur in it, as our application consists only of a limited number of non-complex components.
-Our application aims to be used by a large number of non-professionals.
-Therefore FMEA is very suitable for our application as it´s nicely dividable between Design FMEA (hazards caused by errors in the design) and Process FMEA (hazards caused by errors in the handling).
+Additionally, FMEA is nicely dividable between Design FMEA (hazards caused by errors in the design) and Process FMEA (hazards caused by errors in the handling), which is very suitable for an application that deals with a diverse audience of non-professionals.

 To make sure that no possible errors are overlooked, the risk manager has to communicate with at least one person from every department that works on the product creation (e.g. backend- and frontend-developer)